unbelievableflavour/Cotton/Docs/CottonScript.md

 ```lua
 config.autoAct = true
 ```
-Controls whether the Player automatically interacts with sprites.
+NOT-YET-SUPPORTED Controls whether the Player automatically interacts with sprites.
 The default value is `true`.
 When set to `false` you can use the act function to interact with the sprite or collect the item directly in front of the Player (usually from the Player’s confirm event handler).

 ```lua
 config.inputRepeat = true